 ^ Return to top

-To support the implementation of a whole child approach, participating schools receive
+To support the implementation of a whole child approach, participating schools received

-- One full day of on-site training facilitated in partnership with ASCD staff to introduce the whole child approach within the school community.
+- One full day of on-site training facilitated in partnership with ASCD staff to introduce the whole child approach within the school community during the first year.

-As a result of this support and training, schools will be able to
+As a result of this support and training, schools are able to